 SSRF vulnerabilities occur when an attacker can manipulate an LM application to make unauthorized requests to internal or external resources on the server’s behalf.

-This allows the attacker to bypass security controls and access sensitive information or exploit other vulnerable systems.
+This allows the attacker to bypass security controls, access sensitive information, or exploit other vulnerable systems.

 SSRF vulnerabilities typically arise due to inadequate input validation and improper handling of user-supplied URLs or network requests.